90. Man United 0-0 Arsenal, 21/09/2003

 Who can forget those lingering images of Martin Keown jumping around wildly, mouth open and arms aloft?
 We imagine not Ruud van Nistelrooy…

-The closest the Gunners came to defeat in their 'Invincibles' year was this early-season clash at Old Trafford.
+The closest the Gunners came to defeat in their 'Invincibles' year was this early-season clash at Old Trafford, which was as tense as no score draws get.
 The former PSV striker had been penalised for jumping into Vieira but then recoiled as the Arsenal midfielder flicked out a foot, getting the Frenchman sent off in the process.
-Arsenal players reacted furiously and after Van Nistelrooy had slammed his stoppage-time penalty against the crossbar, Wenger’s men (most notably Keown) jumped around in the Dutchman’s face shouting abuse, an act that cost the club a fine and several suspensions.
+The Arsenal players reacted furiously and after Van Nistelrooy had slammed his stoppage-time penalty against the crossbar, Wenger’s men (most notably Keown) jumped around in the Dutchman’s face shouting abuse, an act that cost the club a fine and several suspensions.
 JG

 89. Charlton 4-4 West Ham, 19/11/2001